MoSu1248/number-game/README.md

 📁 File Structure
 index.html: The entry point and game UI.

-script.js: The core engine containing the async game loop and scoring logic.
+game.js: The core engine containing the async game loop and scoring logic.

-style.css: Minimalist styling to focus the user on the console experience.